leoneckert/sdv-s24/coding-foundation/README.md

 ## GitHub

 This semester you will be maintaining your own Github **repository** to backup and share your work.
 You will have one folder in which all the work regarding this class will take place.
 Your **repository** ("repo") then can be thought of as an online backup copy of that local ("on your computer") project folder.
-The idea is this:

-[DRAWING]

-Above you see:
+Our Resources:

 1. The **Class Website** where almost everything you need to know is shared (schedule, assignments, ...).
 In our case this is NYU's Brightspace.
 2. The **Class code repository**.
 My page on GitHub.
 I will share code there that we work on in class.
 And you will submit links to your own assignment work through this repository.
 More on that later!